Test Yourself At Home for COVID-19 Antibodies

 Looking to get further testing?
 Check out our guide on getting a COVID-19 test in Hong Kong.

-For those interested in further exploring this type of testing, Hong Kong-based TM Wellness provides CFDA and European CE-certified Antibody Home Test kits that can be delivered locally as well as in many countries worldwide.
-At a time when the availability of mobile testing is still limited, we wanted to share information on the antibody testing kit of this established local provider.
+For those interested in further exploring this type of testing, several online providers carry CFDA and European CE-certified Antibody Home Test kits that can be delivered locally as well as in many countries worldwide.

 To better understand the testing process of this kit, here are step-by-step instructions that explain clearly the procedure.

-- Order the TM Wellness mobile testing kit here
+- Order the testing kit on your preferred provider’s website.

 d) Open the small plastic bag, take out the test card and place it in front of you.